 For me as a Catholic, I can look to Church doctrine and find some comfort.
 Sin must be committed with “full knowledge” and “deliberate consent”.
 The delusional thinking of bipolar mania makes full knowledge and deliberate consent impossible.

 For me, my life is divided into two parts – Before Diagnosis and After Diagnosis.

-Now that I know I have bipolar disorder I am responsible for managing it.
-It would definitely be a sin to ignore the strategies that keep me well and which help me avoid or minimize relapses.
+Now that I know I have bipolar disorder I am responsible for managing it, as much as humanly possible given my challenges with this condition.
+It would definitely be a sin to ignore the strategies, on purpose, that keep me well and which help me avoid or minimize relapses.

 A big issue for the bipolar Christian is finding the right therapist.

 Secular fundamentalism (the new “religion” of elevating political correctness over traditional faith) makes it hard for some therapists, even if Christian, to put relationship with God at the center of the therapeutic process.

 So dig a little.